-class-threshold1 is a percentage of the number of data entries and can be an integer between 0 and 90, inclusive.
+class-threshold1 is a percentage of the number of data entries and can be an integer in the range 0-90, inclusive.
 The default class-threshold1 value when a group buffer pool is defined is 5.

 For example, CLASST(10,0) starts class castout when the number of pages in that class equals 10% of the group buffer pool page capacity.